frohro/6302view/docs.md

 cm.connect(&Serial, 115200);
 ```

-When you've uploaded your code, run `local_server.py`.
+When you've uploaded your code, run `gui/local_server.py`.
 It broadcasts your microcontroller's Serial to your localhost (`127.0.0.1`) via WebSockets, making the GUI work.
 The Python script uses the `websockets` and `pyserial` modules.

 ![(image of local_server.py in console)](https://i.imgur.com/1DN47zF.png)

 ### WebSockets

 This is not the default.
 Choose `#define S302_WEBSOCKETS` at the top of `Six302.h` for this mode.

-This method can only work on the ESP8266 or ESP32.
-Make sure you have the `WebSockets` library installed (`Manage libraries...` > Search for and install [`WebSockets`](https://github.com/Links2004/arduinoWebSockets) published by Markus Sattler).
+**Note**: This method can only work on the ESP8266 or ESP32.
+Make sure you have the `WebSockets` library installed (`Manage libraries...` > Search for and install [`WebSockets`](https://github.com/Links2004/arduinoWebSockets) by Markus Sattler).

 To connect, enter your SSID and p/w: